 Will getting there be more of a fuss?

 Probably, for the forseeable future at least.
 There will be temperature checks at airports, you will need to wear a mask to board a plane, and many destinations, as already mentioned, will require proof of a recent negative test and/or vaccination to enter the country.
 This is all perfectly manageable using decentralized ledger (blockchain) infrastructure for example but it is probably wishful thinking to expect that countries, and the relevant supra-national organizations, will quickly come together to agree on reciprocally agreed protocols.
 To reiterate, a co-ordinated approach, with standardized regional proceedures will probably work best.
 Given that we have always been first and foremost about creating extraordinary, once-in-a-lifetime adventures though, we trust that whatever the increased level of inconvenience, we will make it all worthwhile when it is safe to do so.

 What about the potential risk of joining a small group?

-I suspect that everyone, and indeed every country, will be different, but for some clients, such as those of you here in Hong Kong perhaps (where until recently Covid is, and has always been, relatively contained), the propensity to start planning again, is likely to be more psychologically straightforward than for a client based in the U.S. for example.
+I suspect that everyone, and indeed every country, will be different, but for some clients, such as those of you here in Hong Kong perhaps (where Covid is, and has always been, relatively contained), the propensity to start planning again, is likely to be more psychologically straightforward than for a client based in the U.S. for example.
 Either way, for the forseeable future, I suspect that many of you will probably seek out small-group experiences or private travel, to ensure that their fellow travelers are people they know well, see often, and feel safe around — their immediate or extended family, or a close community of friends.

 At the very least, nearly everyone will feel much safer joining a relatively small group, and so for the forseeable future, all of our scheduled expeditions will be limited to just 5 guests.
 Many guests may aslo prefer to trek with relatively limited support, and the use of pack animals rather than porters.